swastik230/Image_Classification_Convolution-Neural-Network/README.md

   -A simple CNN architecture is defined with three convolutional layers followed by two fully connected layers.

   -The 'forward' method defines how the input data passes through the network.

+  d>Model Instantiation:-

+  -An instance of the CNN model is created.

+  -The loss function (Cross Entropy Loss) and optimizer (Adam) are defined.

+  e>Training Loop:-

+  -The model is trained for 10 epochs.
+For each batch, gradients are reset, a forward pass is performed, loss is calculated, and weights are updated.

+  f>Evaluation:-

+  -The model's performance is evaluated on the test dataset, and the accuracy is printed.

+CNN Classification Part:-2 Series